top of page

 43. Consequently, this limited individual is constantly under the sway of Māyā.

-Consequently, this limited individual or atomic being is constantly under the sway of Māyā, in short, subject to Māyā.
-Through the operation of Māyā, all the brilliant glory of Paramaśiva is “taken away,” so to speak, and as a result, the Great Lord full of eternal delight becomes a miserable creature, living like a plaything in the full service of Māyā in a dreamlike reality crowded with limitation that produces all varieties of miserable experiences such as happiness, unhappiness, etc. , where space and time reign supreme.
+Consequently, this limited individual or atomic self is constantly/always under the sway of Māyā, i.e. subject to Moha.
+Through the operation of Māyā, all the shining Glory of Paramaśiva is removed, as it were, and as a result, the Great Lord full of eternal Delight becomes a wretched creature, who lives like a toy totally subservient to Māyā in a dream-like reality crowded with limitation which brings about the entire variety of miserable experiences such as happiness, unhappiness, etc., where space and time reign supreme.

 bottom of page